djpardis/djpardis.github.io/_posts/2025-07-20-introducing-the-data-room-app.md

 - **Role-based access**: Different permissions for founders (who pay for the service) and investors (who get free access), with no account creation required for investors.

-- **Engagement analytics**: Founders can see which documents investors have viewed and when, providing valuable feedback on investor interest.
+- **Engagement analytics**: Founders can see which documents investors have viewed or downloaded and when, providing valuable feedback on investor interest; without being overly intrusive.

 - **Frictionless invitations**: Founders can invite investors with a simple email, generating secure access tokens automatically.

 ## Implementation results

 The platform is deployed at [thedataroom.app](https://thedataroom.app) and operates in waitlist mode for market validation.

-## Technical implementation details

-Beyond the core features, I implemented several technical components that were critical to the app's success:

-### Secure session management

-I implemented PostgreSQL-backed sessions with automatic cleanup and secure cookie handling.
-Thanks to Replit's integrated setup, this took only 5 minutes instead of the day-long process it would typically require.

-### Reliable email delivery

-The app uses production SMTP integration for reliable delivery of magic links and invitations.
-During development, I configured the system to log emails to the console for easy testing without worrying about deliverability issues.

-### Robust file security

-The system enforces a 50MB upload limit with strict type validation and secure storage.
-All uploaded documents require authentication to access, while external links leverage the existing permission systems of services like Google Drive and Dropbox.
+The implementation includes PostgreSQL-backed secure sessions, reliable email delivery for magic links and invitations, and robust file security with strict validation and secure storage for documents up to 50MB.

 ## Development timeline